edger477/FOC-Stim/README.md

 FOC-Stim is an implementation of the [Restim](https://github.com/diglet48/restim) threephase signal generation algorithm for the [B-G431B-ESC1](https://www.st.com/en/evaluation-tools/b-g431b-esc1.html) electronic speed controller.

+FOC stands for Field Oriented Control, an algorithm for controlling motors, referencing the intended purpose of the hardware.

 It utilizes MRAC (model reference adaptive control) to generate consistent current-controlled waveforms as environment conditions change.